kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ## Transcript – Archive Clip 047
 > **[VOICE – FEMALE, MID-30s, SMOKY ACCENT]**
 > *"I used to iron their sheets.
 Every morning, before shift.
-You could still smell the oil from the drills when you held the corners.
-They said that was charm.
-Said that was tradition."*
+You could still smell the oil from the drills when you held the corners."*

 > **[LAUGHTER – MULTIPLE WOMEN, DISTORTED]**